 The best black chromates are still made with hexavalent chromium which means it is not RoHS compliant.
 There are black dyes and trivalent processes available; however, they are not as cosmetically pleasing and they are much more difficult to control for proper application.
 We do have a trivalent black chromate available for limited applications.

-The black chromate can have a slight iridescence or some colors of the rainbow in the black color.
-It is also possible to barrel plate using the black chromate but the finish will not be as cosmetic because the parts are hitting one another and leaving some scratching.
+The black chromate can have a slight iridescence quality in the black color.
+It is also possible to barrel plate using the black chromate but the finish will not be as cosmetically pleasing because the parts will hit one another and may become scratched.

 Polish – Antique – Satin

-We plate a wide range of household items.
-Some new, but a majority of the items are being refurbished.
-This includes heat registers, door hardware, bathroom accessories and cabinet hardware.
+We plate a wide range of household items, some new, but most of the items are being refurbished.
+This includes heat registers, door hardware, bathroom accessories, and cabinet hardware.

-When we refurbish old items we typically go through the following steps:
+When we refurbish items we typically go through the following steps:

 - We remove the old lacquer or paint.